rometaidla/ai-blog/_posts/2020-06-14-lane-following.md

 # Part 1: End-to-end Driving using Comma AI dataset

+This is the first post in the series of posts on the topic of end-to-end model for autonomous driving.
+Future posts:
+- Part 2: Using PilotNet model in real car on Estonian gravel roads
+- Part 3: Using Vision Transformers with Comma AI dataset

 ## Introduction

 In this project I will use imitation learning to teach artificial neural network to drive the car end-to-end.
 Model will